-It may come as no surprise that Canadian employers are wary of any applicant who submits a resume with glaring employment gaps.
+It may come as no surprise that Canadian employers are wary of applicants who submit résumés with glaring employment gaps.
 Employers want to hire motivated, productive, and diligent employees.
-Gaps on resumes cause concern because they might indicate that the applicant is unable to secure work, could not perform the duties of the job, disobeyed company policies, or did something else that was seriously wrong or illegal.
+Gaps on résumés cause concern because they might indicate that the applicant is unable to secure work or hold on to work, could not perform the job duties, disobeyed company policies, or did something else that was seriously wrong or illegal.

-Ideally, to effectively address a period of unemployment, the job seeker needs a face-to-face interview.
-However, it’s unlikely that an interview will even be offered if the resume emphasizes the employment gap.
-It is difficult to explain a gap fully in the resume, however a candidate can assuage some concerns and open a door to that interview.
+Ideally, the job seeker needs a face-to-face interview in order to effectively address a period of unemployment.
+However, it’s unlikely that an interview will even be offered if the résumé emphasizes the employment gap.
+It is difficult to fully explain a gap in the text of the résumé, however it is possible to assuage some concerns by purposely sharing personal career successes.

-It’s possible to write a resume that shifts the emphasis from an employment gap to the candidate’s value proposition.
-The goal is not to “trick” the recruiter, but to allow the candidate the opportunity to provide a clear picture of the individual’s strengths.
-Focus primarily on building a document that features the candidate’s best attributes and not the employment gaps.
-By purposely sharing personal career successes, an applicant can open a door to the interview.
+A résumé can be structured so that it shifts the emphasis from an employment gap to the candidate’s value proposition.
+The goal is not to “trick” the recruiter, but to allow the candidate the opportunity to provide a clear picture of his or her strengths.
+By focusing on building a document that features the applicant’s best attributes, and not the employment gaps, it is possible to open the door to an interview.

-Because the chronological structure tends to expose the candidate’s breaks in employment, many job choose to incorporate their career details into a functional resume format.
+Because the chronological structure tends to expose the candidate’s breaks in employment, many job seekers choose to incorporate their career details into a functional résumé format.
 They categorize career history under key phrases — job functions or areas of expertise.

-There is a compelling reason to stay away from a purely functional format.
-Most recruiters are aware that this tactic is used extensively to mitigate gaps, so they will immediately peruse the career history which is listed near the end of the resume.
+There is a compelling reason to stay away from a purely functional format, though.
+Most recruiters are aware that this tactic is used extensively to mitigate employment gaps, so they will immediately peruse the career history, which is listed near the end of the résumé.
 Because the functional format necessitates listing job titles and dates back-to-back, any gaps will clearly stand out.

-The most effective way to mitigate an employment gap is to stay away from typical templates.
-Customize a hybrid document that includes a strong “feature section” upfront, and both the functional and a reverse chronological piece.
+The most effective way to mitigate employment gaps is to stay away from typical résumé templates.
+Customize a hybrid document that includes a strong profile or “feature section” upfront, and both the functional and reverse chronological sections.
 Incorporate the candidate’s best attributes, personal career successes, and meaningful competencies in the feature section.
-Categorize and list the candidate’s strongest accomplishments early in the resume.
+Categorize and list the candidate’s strongest accomplishments early in the résumé.
 Then, add a career history section which includes “meaty” content under each job title.

-To create interest, introduce some accomplishments within the profile — YES, in the paragraph or section at the beginning of the resume.
+To create interest, introduce some accomplishments within the profile — YES, in the paragraph or section at the beginning of the résumé.
 There is nothing wrong with adding a specific example such as “overhauled the filing system and organized 300 patient records within three months of hire,” or “refined the customer exchange process, cutting returns by 10%,” or “produced $12 million in sales in the first year.”
-You might even namedrop well-known employers: “Provided an optimal customer experience for top Canadian retailers including Reitmans and The Bay.”
+You might even namedrop well-known employers; “Provided an optimal customer experience for top Canadian retailers including Lululemon and The Bay.”

 It’s not good enough to select requirements from the job posting.
-To maintain the integrity of the resume, list only those competencies that are acquired through previous roles.
-Determine the talents and strengths that were developed out of each position held.
-Then, select those that will be directly applied to enhance the new role being filled.
+To maintain the integrity of the résumé, list only those competencies that have been acquired through previous roles.
+Determine the talents and strengths that were developed in each position held.
+Then, select those that will be directly applied to enhance performance in the new role.

 Don’t eliminate the reverse chronological piece

-It goes without saying that there is never a reason to lie in a resume.
-Don’t include “fake employment” or “consulting gigs” if they never happened.
-A simple background check can uncover black and white concerns such as fudged dates or job titles.
+It goes without saying that there is never a reason to lie in a résumé.
+Don’t include fake employment or consulting gigs if they never happened.
+A simple background check will undoubtedly uncover concerns such as fudged dates or job titles.

 It may be tempting to omit dates of employment to disguise career gaps, but don’t do this.
-Recruiters know that missing dates can only mean one of two things, either the candidate is trying to hide a poor career history or is just plain careless.
-Always include employment dates to pass the detailed resume review.
-To extend the longevity of the resume and minimize gaps, consider listing the year only, instead of month and year.
+Recruiters know that missing dates can only mean one of two things; either the candidate is trying to hide a poor career history or is just plain careless.
+Always include employment dates to pass the detailed résumé review.
+To extend the longevity of the résumé and minimize gaps, consider listing only the year the position was held, instead of month and year.

-If the gap is recent, it might appear near the top of employment chronology.
-It might be beneficial to lead in with education rather than employment so that the gap is nearer to the end of the resume.
+If the gap is recent, it might appear near the top of the employment chronology.
+It might be beneficial to lead in with education rather than employment so that the gap is nearer to the end of the résumé.

 If appropriate, consider splitting the employment gap between two pages.
-For example, list the position held immediately after the break at the bottom of page one.
+For example, list the position held immediately after the gap at the bottom of page one.
 Start page two with the previous position.
-This structure naturally diminishes a glaring gap between positions.
+This structure naturally diminishes a glaring gap in dates between positions.
 Of course, truthfulness is paramount, so keep the dates visible on both positions.
-This will allow the recruiter to read the content of each position before honing in on the gap.
+This will allow the recruiter to read the content of each position before homing in on the gap.

 Use strategic content to deemphasize the gap

 When appropriate, explain the interruption in employment with something useful.
-If the candidate left the workforce for a period of time to care for an ailing family member, then include this information in the resume.
+If the candidate left the workforce for a period of time to care for an ailing family member, then include this information in the résumé.
 Don’t discuss negative reasons for leaving a position such as being fired, having quit, recurring personal or medical problems, or any personal conflicts.
-Find a way to provide a brief, honest description of something positive that was accomplished while the candidate was away from the workforce.
+Find a way to provide a brief, honest description of something positive that was accomplished while the candidate was not employed.

-Here are some examples of sections that could be included within the career chronology:
+Here are some examples of sections that could be included in the career chronology:

 University of Toronto, Masters of Business Administration (MBA), 2011-2013

-Upgraded professional development through academic studies and attained current credentials.
+Upgraded professional qualifications through academic studies and attained current credentials.

 Habitat for Humanity, Volunteer ReStore Truck Driver, 2014-2015

-Appraised potential donations for suitability for resale, politely declined unsuitable donations.
+Appraised potential donations for resale suitability, politely declined unsuitable donations.

 Sabbatical, Compassionate Care Leave, 2005-2009

-Embarked on a sabbatical for compassionate care leave to support an ailing parent.
+Embarked on a sabbatical to provide personal care and home support to an ailing parent.

-There is always a way to position a candidate’s career history strategically to alleviate potential concerns.
-A strong, strategic resume will allow the individual to provide their prospective employer with a good understanding of the situation.
+There is always a way to strategically position a candidate’s career history so that potential concerns are alleviated.
+A strong, authentic résumé will allow the individual to provide their prospective employer with a good understanding of the situation.

-In addition to creating a strong resume, it is crucial that job seekers also prepare themselves to address specific concerns in the interview.
-It’s best to develop a list of questions along with a script.
-Respond with the employer’s needs in mind and practice delivering the response authentically and professionally.
+In addition to creating a strong résumé, it is crucial that job seekers also prepare themselves to address specific concerns in the interview.
+It’s best to develop a list of potential questions along with strong responses.
+Responses must address the employer’s needs and be delivered authentically and professionally.